 Stations in Ancient Astrology

-Ancient astrologers attached a lot of importance to the points where a planet appears to stop and change directions, which were called the “stations” of the planets.
-The “first station”, or “retrograde” station, was when the planet appeared to move backwards, and in Hellenistic and Perso-Arabic astrology was considered to signify a weakening of that planet’s own significations.
-The “second station”, or “direct” station, was when the planet appeared to move forward again after a period of retrogradation, and was considered to signify a strengthening of the planet’s own significations.
+Ancient astrologers attached a lot of importance to the points where a planet appears to stop and change directions.
+These points were called the “stations” of the planets.
+The “first station”, or “retrograde” station, was when the planet appeared to move backwards.
+In Hellenistic and Perso-Arabic astrology it was considered to signify a weakening of that planet’s significations.
+The “second station”, or “direct” station, was when the planet appeared to move forward again after a period of retrogradation.
+It was considered to signify a strengthening of the planet’s significations.

 In the introductory works by Abu Ma’shar and al-Qabisi they discuss strengthening and weakening conditions.
 Both astrologers first point to the retrograde station as a major weakening condition.
 Some authors, such as Sahl quoted below, have also given helpful metaphors for understanding the stations.